rapid7/metasploit-framework/Nightly-Installers.md

   ./msfinstall
 ```

-These packages integrate into your OS's native package management and can either be updated with the ```msfupdate``` command or using your preferred package manager.
-On first start, these packages will automatically setup the database.
-On Kali Linux systems, if your database has already been setup with ```msfdb init```, these packages will continue to use that database.
+These packages integrate into your package manager and can be updated with ```msfupdate``` or with your package manager.
+On first start, these packages will automatically setup the database or use your existing database.

-Here is a log of the full installation process on an Arm Chromebook running Ubuntu in a Crouton Chroot environment:
+<details><summary>Expand a full log of the installation process on an Ubuntu-based Chromebook</summary>

 ```
 bcook@localhost:~$ uname -a